Tubbz-alt/betsapi-gitbook/docs/betfair/event.md

 --------- | ------- | -----------
 event_id | Yes | Event ID you get from /betfair/inplay or upcoming
-exchange | No  | set 1 to get EXCHANGE instead of SPORTSBOOK marketType | No | Optional. filter with marketType like MATCH_ODDS
+exchange | No  | set 1 to get EXCHANGE instead of SPORTSBOOK

 > you can send multiple event_ids in one request with event_id=1,2,3,4 up to max 10 ids.